BitBrew/event-docs/danlawtcp-events/trip-event-data.md

 ### <a name="speed-acceleration-histogram"></a> Speed Acceleration Histogram

-This `obdSpeedEventData` type describes the number of incidences a vehicle accelerated within a configurable set of acceleration ranges (in miles per hour per second or kilometers per hour second based on device configuration).
+This `obdSpeedEventData` type describes the speed ranges in which a vehicle's hard acceleration events (as configured) took place (in miles per hour per second or kilometers per hour second based on device configuration).

 There are up to 20 configurable acceleration buckets (excluding the first and last, which are predefined).

-The platform is unable to provide the custom definitions for the acceleration ranges used in this event type.
-Please consult the acceleration range definitions in the device configuration when using data from this event type.
+The platform is unable to provide the custom definitions for the speed ranges used in this event type.
+Please consult the speed range definitions in the device configuration when using data from this event type.

 #### Attributes

 - obdSpeedEventData: (object)
   - data: (array[number])
       - Members
-      - `101` - Number of acceleration counts in the first acceleration bucket, which is zero MPH/s or KPH/s.
+      - `101` - Number of acceleration counts in the first speed bucket, which is zero MPH/s or KPH/s.
-      - `0` - Number of acceleration counts in the second acceleration bucket, which is 1-A (A is a configurable speed in MPH/s or KPH/s).
+      - `0` - Number of acceleration counts in the second speed bucket, which is 1-A (A is a configurable speed in MPH/s or KPH/s).
-      - `0` - Number of acceleration counts in the third acceleration bucket, which is A-B (A and B are a configurable speeds in MPH/s or KPH/s).
+      - `0` - Number of acceleration counts in the third speed bucket, which is A-B (A and B are a configurable speeds in MPH/s or KPH/s).
-      - `0` - Number of acceleration counts in the fourth acceleration bucket, which is B-C (B and C are a configurable speeds in MPH/s or KPH/s).
+      - `0` - Number of acceleration counts in the fourth speed bucket, which is B-C (B and C are a configurable speeds in MPH/s or KPH/s).
-      - `0` - Number of acceleration counts in the fifth acceleration bucket, which is C-D (C and D are a configurable speeds in MPH/s or KPH/s).
+      - `0` - Number of acceleration counts in the fifth speed bucket, which is C-D (C and D are a configurable speeds in MPH/s or KPH/s).
-      - `0` - Number of acceleration counts in the seventh acceleration bucket, which is greater than D (D is a configurable speed in MPH/s or KPH/s).
+      - `0` - Number of acceleration counts in the seventh speed bucket, which is greater than D (D is a configurable speed in MPH/s or KPH/s).
   - type: `SpeedAccelerationHistogram` (enum[string]) - Indicates a type for this object.

 #### Example